 Last year when the Instant Pot went on sale on Black Friday, I decided that was what I needed to click this all-in-one pot home.
 I had been thinking about buying an Instant Pot for months and that day I decided it was time to figure out if the Instant Pot is really worth the hype.
 I was super elated and a bit nervous to try it out when this seven-in-one kitchen appliance arrived.
+Today I’m sharing my experience with the Instant Pot.
 Is it really worth the hype?

 I have read so many positive experiences with the Instant Pot that I sort of felt a pressure … 😉 to make this work.
 Some people describe the Instant pot as life changing and this lady even owns more than 100 Instant Pots….
 But I was also skeptical and had some doubts.